MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 Before you install the scanner, or upgrade it from an older general availability version of the scanner, create a profile for the scanner in the Azure portal.
 You configure the profile for scanner settings, and the data repositories to scan.

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
-Then navigate to the **Azure Information Protection** blade.
+Then navigate to the **Azure Information Protection** pane.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

 2. Locate the **Scanner** menu options, and select **Profiles**.

-3. On the **Azure Information Protection - Profiles** blade, select **Add**:
+3. On the **Azure Information Protection - Profiles** pane, select **Add**:

     ![Add profile for the Azure Information Protection scanner](./media/scanner-add-profile.png)

-4. On the **Add a new profile** blade, specify a name for the scanner that is used to identify its configuration settings and data repositories to scan.
+4. On the **Add a new profile** pane, specify a name for the scanner that is used to identify its configuration settings and data repositories to scan.
 For example, you might specify **Europe** to identify the geographical location of the data repositories that your scanner will cover.
 When you later install or upgrade the scanner, you will need to specify the same profile name.

     Optionally, specify a description for administrative purposes, to help you identify the scanner's profile name.

-5. For this initial configuration, configure the following settings, and then select **Save** but do not close the blade:
+5. For this initial configuration, configure the following settings, and then select **Save** but do not close the pane:

     For the **Profile settings** section:
     - **Schedule**: Keep the default of **Manual**